MicrosoftDocs/trace-processor-docs/trace-processor/quickstart.md

 Telling the processor what kinds of data you want up front means you do not need to spend time processing large volumes of all possible kinds of trace data.
 Instead, [TraceProcessor](xref:Microsoft.Windows.EventTracing.TraceProcessor) just does the work needed to provide the specific kinds of data you request.

-## Next steps
+## Next Steps

 In this quickstart, you accessed process command lines from an ETW trace.
 Now, you have an application that can access data from traces.

-The next step is to examine other data available from the trace and determine what you want to do with that data.
-Look at the [samples](https://github.com/microsoft/eventtracing-processing-samples) for some ideas.
-See the extension methods on [ITraceSource](xref:Microsoft.Windows.EventTracing.ITraceSource) for a list of supported trace data, or examine the method available from "trace." shown by IntelliSense.
-Note that not all traces include all supported types of data.
+The next step is to learn how to [extend](extensibility.md) TraceProcessor to access custom trace data.